DeepTrace: Learning to Optimize Contact Tracing in Epidemic Networks with Graph Neural Networks: Conclusion

 \section{Conclusion}

-In this paper, we have formulated a backward contact tracing problem as a maximum likelihood estimation of the epidemic source that finds applications in locating the superspreader of epidemic spreading.
-Given an index case, the contact tracer can traverse the epidemic network in a breadth-first search or depth-first search manner to compute the graph center of the instantaneous contact tracing subgraph that is shown to converge eventually to the optimal likelihood estimate for special graph topology.
-We have proposed a deep learning algorithm, which we named DeepTrace, based on graph neural network supervised learning for general and potentially massive graphs using message passing.
-Furthermore, we have validated the effectiveness of our methodology by modeling and analyzing real data of COVID-$19$ superspreading events in Hong Kong and Taiwan, demonstrating that our contact tracing algorithm can outperform the existing contact tracing heuristic.
+Digital contact tracing remains a crucial challenge in the pandemic response.
+This paper formulates both forward and backward contact tracing strategies as maximum likelihood estimations of the epidemic source, which are essential for identifying superspreaders.
+Starting from an index case, contact tracers explore the epidemic network using breadth-first or depth-first search to compute the graph center of the contact tracing subgraph, leading to optimal likelihood estimates for specific topologies.
+We introduce Algorithm DeepTrace, which employs a graph neural network with semi-supervised learning, incorporating pre-training and fine-tuning phases for large graphs through message passing.
+This approach enhances large-scale graph inference in computational epidemiology and connects to online graph exploration, providing low-complexity greedy algorithms for contact tracing.
+We validate our methodology by modeling real COVID-19 superspreading events in Hong Kong and Taiwan, showing that our algorithm outperforms existing heuristics.

+To enhance digital contact tracing and address challenges like Antimicrobial Resistance (AMR), future work will focus on advanced graph exploration and adaptive learning to handle new epidemic and AMR networks.
+We aim to develop efficient decomposition techniques for optimization, extend Algorithm DeepTrace to process real-time data streams, and improve scalability for larger networks.
+By integrating pathogen resistance data, our approach can optimize contact tracing and contribute to scalable, data-driven surveillance systems for pandemics and AMR mitigation.